 The social deduction game genre has been around for a while, but is only now gaining widespread recognition with games like Among Us.
-If the genre has piqued your curiosity and you’re looking for similar titles, here are 8 games like Among Us you should know about.

 What is a social deduction game?

 If you’re unfamiliar with the game or the genre, here’s what happens in social deduction games like Among Us.
 A group of players are seemingly innocent and are assigned everyday tasks.
-But hidden among them are one or more imposters, posing as regular citizens but whose goal is to destroy the group, killing others or foiling their attempts to carry out their goals.
-These game are built around human interactions rather than high-tech graphics and visual effects, which is what gives them immense replayability – each game is unique and the various possible outcomes depend on how players act and react to situations that crop up.
+But hidden among them are one or more imposters, posing as regular citizens but whose goal is to destroy the group, killing others, or foiling their attempts to carry out their goals.
+These games are built around human interactions rather than high-tech graphics and visual effects, which is what gives them immense replayability – each game is unique and the various possible outcomes depend on how players act and react to situations that crop up.

 Fun Fact: Did you know that the genre has been around since the late 1980s?
 It was reportedly invented by then psychology student at Moscow State University, Dimitry Davidoff, and called Mafia.
 The basic structure was the same: an uninformed majority versus an informed minority.

 If you’ve been gunning to play games similar to Among Us, we’ve compiled a list of the best social deductions games so that you can jump right into the genre.

 1. Town of Salem

 From developer BlankMediaGames, Town of Salem seems heavily inspired by Werewolf, Andrew Plotkin’s party game which is a variation on Dimitry Davidoff’s Mafia.
 In this game similar to Among Us, a township of innocent people, 7-15 players, must flush out the evildoers who carry out nefarious deeds at night time.
 Billed as a “game of murder, deception, lying and mob hysteria,” this game is one of the most accessible, even if it does not have voice chat.